bgstaal/ofxShivaVG/readme.md

 # ofxShivaVG

 *Important update!
 As of Aug.
 5 2013 the master branch was rolled back to work with the latest official OF release.
 (0.7.4).
-The mater branch will from now on always be kept in sync with the latest official release of OF.
+The master branch will from now on always be kept in sync with the latest official release of OF.
 Check out the dev branch for a version working with the latest from the develop branch of OF (currently 0.8)*

 ##About